hypo69/hypo/docs/gemini/out/en/how_to/src/endpoints/hypo69/code_assistant/instructions/instruction_code_explainer_md_en.rst

 Execution steps
 -------------------------
 1. The code block presents the input code.
-2. It describes the algorithm's workflow using a step-by-step block diagram, including examples and data flow illustration.
+2. It describes the algorithm's workflow using a step-by-step block diagram, including examples and data flow illuStartion.
 3. A Mermaid diagram visualizes the code's structure and dependencies.
 4. The explanation section thoroughly details the imports, classes, functions, variables, potential errors, and relationships within the project.